Santa Cruz de Tenerife (ESP) – El Hierro (ESP)

 Large panels in the museum explain that the banana plants are not native to La Palma, but were introduced by the British at the end of the 19th century.
 It proved to be a success, making bananas an important export product.
 Yet we realise that poisons are used in the monoculture plantations to fight pests and weeds.
 The logic to use them dates back to the 1960s, and this mind-set continues until today.
 But does it make sense?

 We visit Fran GarLaz, who runs banana plantation “PlatanoLógico”.
 The second we enter, we notice what makes this place very different.
 We have stepped into a jungle!
 Banana plants are surrounded by numerous other plants and trees.
 We see butterflies, smell flowers and hear birds.
 Was it always like this?

 Fran explains that it was a conventional banana plantation when he took it over nine years ago.
 “I started planting various types of flowers and plants that are native to La Palma between the banana trees,” he explains.
 “I stopped using poisons and allowed the ecosystem to restore itself.
 Ever since, biodiversity has tremendously increased,” Fran continues.
 Fran helped nature a bit by planting broccoli, which attracts insects that would otherwise harm the bananas.
 Sheep and donkeys help fertilize the soil, while roaming ducks keep the snail population down.
 Fran summarises his agroforestry methods: “I try to maintain a balanced ecosystem and work with nature instead of against it.”
-Keep an eye on our website for a more in-depth report about Platano Lógico as a sustainable solution.
+Click here for a more in-depth report about Platano Lógico as a sustainable solution.

 Energy on El Hierro